yostane/pwa_from_scratch/README.md

 ![PWA run from bookmark](./readme_assets/pwa_chrome_fullscreen.jpg "PWA run from bookmark")

 Yaaaay !
 The PWA is now added to my home-screen :heart_eyes:.
-However, there is no caching right now :unamused:.
-Let's deal with that next :rocket:.
+However, there is no caching yet :unamused: (try to open the app in plane mode).
+Let's deal with that in the next step :rocket:.

 ## Adding a Service Worker

-In this section, we are going to implement an offline cache for the static files and the responses of the fetch requests that load anime info from Jikan.
+In this section, we are going to cache the static files as well as the responses of the anime that the user previously fetched.
+Please note that we will be persisting the history in this section.

-In order to cache responses to requests made by the browser, we need to implement a proxy that intercepts those requests.
-In other words we will customize the behavior `fetch` calls by caching the response and presenting the cached content.
+In order to cache the responses of the requests made by the browser, we need to implement a proxy that intercepts them.
+In other words we will customize the behavior of the `fetch` calls by caching the response and presenting the cached content instead of the network content.
 The **proxy** that allows us to do that is called a **Service Worker**.
-The API that allows us to cache request and response objects is the [**Cache API**](https://developer.mozilla.org/fr/docs/Web/API/Cache).
+It is accompanied with an API that allows to cache network responses which is the [**Cache API**](https://developer.mozilla.org/fr/docs/Web/API/Cache).

 The service worker is basically a set of event handlers for some browser events that must be implemented in a separate file, often called **sw.js**.
-In order to use it, we need to register it to the browser.
-In order to do that, add the following function to the **main.js** file and add it to the `onload` event handler of your **index.html** page.
+In order to use it, we need to first register it to the browser.
+Registration is done by calling `navigator.serviceWorker.register`.

+Add the following function to the **main.js** file and add it to the `onload` event handler of your **index.html** page.

 ```javascript
 /**